MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/smart-assist.md

     - AI-suggested similar cases and knowledge articles should be enabled by your administrator.
 This feature is currently available in preview mode only.
     - Develop a smart assist bot and integrate it with Omnichannel for Customer Service.
 The smart-assist bot interprets the conversation context in real time and provides suggestions to agents.
 For information: [Build a smart assist bot](../omnichannel/developer/how-to/smart-assist-bot.md).

-## Preview: Enable AI suggestions for similar cases and knowledge articles
+## Enable AI suggestions for similar cases and knowledge articles

 To enable AI-suggested similar cases and knowledge articles, see [Enable AI suggestions for similar cases and knowledge articles](../customer-service/csw-enable-ai-suggested-cases-knowledge-articles.md).